YoungMo18/TumblrApp/README.md

 Submitted by: **Mo Putra**

-**Name of your app** is an app that allows users to look at posts from Tumblr
+**TumblrApp** is an app that allows users to look at posts from Tumblr

 Time spent: **1** hours spent in total